josefrenzy/cumplo/README.md

 $ docker exec -it <container_id> bash
 ```

-#### 3.- Run the application to create the super user and fufill the fields to complete the step.
+#### 3.- Run the application to create the super user and fulfill the fields to complete the step.

 ```